2018ik/2018ik.github.io/_wiki/church.markdown

 ## Etymology

 The Greek word for church *ekklesia* means a called out assembly.
+In ancient times the major of a city can call the people together for an assembly to settle a particular matter.
 The church is therefore a congregation of people, not a physical building.

 ## History